-It’s a common question, and there is a lot of overlap both in the study design, and in how you will analyze the data from these designs.
+It’s a common question, and there is a lot of overlap in both the study design and in how you will analyze the data from these designs.

 West et al give a very nice summary of the three types.
 Here’s a paraphasing of the differences as they explain them:

 In clustered data, the dependent variable is measured once for each subject, but the subjects themselves are somehow grouped (student grouped into classes, for example).
 There is no ordering to the subjects within the group, so their responses should be equally correlated.

 In repeated measures data, the dependent variable is measured more than once for each subject.
 Usually, there is some independent variable (often called a within-subject factor) that changes with each measurement.